 Sound Effect Infinity offers a funky new interpretation of both the history and the near future of the CIA, Defense Intelligence, and other government agencies vis-á-vis mind control drugs and the cornucopia of paranormal experiments certain groups have been unofficially at play with for years–especially their attempts to weaponize the science of psychology and paranormal experiments.
 The history (and future) of all that stuff goes deep and wide, instigating myth and conspiracy theories galore.
 Sound Effect Infinity is undoubtedly fiction, but it points to a great deal that has been lost and forgotten over the years questioning the intentions of those actual crazy professional spooks during the Cold War who felt like everything was acceptable in the name of freedom, democracy, and facing off against evil empires with nuclear weapons who weren’t us.

-In Sound Effect Infinity, music journalist Lincoln Koufax and Columbia Police sergeant Juanita “Carbie” Carbajal work to figure out what the hell has really been going on with all of that and why it is that someone impersonating Elvis is traipsing around Central Missouri farmland having sex with willing young women and promising to speak publicly about something important that people need to know about.
+In Sound Effect Infinity, music journalist Lincoln Koufax and Columbia Police sergeant Juanita “Carbie” Carbajal work to figure out what the hell has really been going on with all of the above and why it is that someone impersonating Elvis is traipsing around Central Missouri farmland having sex with willing young women and promising to speak publicly about something important that people need to know about.
 As Koufax writes, “It was thought there might be something about his voice they needed to hear–something significant in the grain of his sound.”

 Pre-order through Amazon.com or Bookshop.org or Barnes & Noble.
 You can also head on down to your neighborhood bookstore and ask them to order it for you.